sr-murthy/rosalind/README.md

 Notes
 -----

 * The solutions are a work in progress, and will be added as time permits.
-All solutions are original, and the focus is not just on correctness, but also conciseness, speed/performance (or scalability), and readability.
+The implementations are based on solutions to the graded  problems on ROSALIND.
+The focus is not just on correctness but also conciseness, speed/performance (or scalability), and readability.
 Although it is not always possible to achieve all three at once, and there is no absolute guarantee of performance for arbitrarily large inputs.

 * [solutions.py](https://github.com/sr-murthy/rosalind/blob/main/src/solutions.py) is the main solution set, while [utils.py](https://github.com/sr-murthy/rosalind/blob/main/src/utils.py) contains generic utilities which are used in the solutions, as required.